-PM warns Europe ‘on brink’ of war as Putin test fires hypersonic missiles – live
+Boris Johnson warns of ‘biggest war in Europe since 1945’ – follow live

-Ukraine-Russia news – live: Johnson warns Europe on ‘brink’ of war as Putin test fires hypersonic missiles
+Ukraine-Russia news – live: Boris Johnson warns of ‘biggest war in Europe since 1945’ as Putin tests missiles

 World at ‘eleventh hour’ to avoid conflict, says PM